Community Pharmacist Practice Assessments

 The College is committed to providing the highest level of security, controls and integrity to support the safe transfer of the information you provide.

-Starting August 1, 2024 (unless otherwise notified), we will use SharePoint’s file request feature to manage the submission process.
-This feature allows files to be securely collected from external parties without granting access to the folder’s contents.
+Microsoft SharePoint’s file request feature allows files to be securely collected from external parties without granting access to the folder’s contents.
 The designated link provided to you does not allow any user to view, edit or download any existing files.
 Access is provided solely for the purpose of file uploads.

 More information on the security standards and data encryption used in SharePoint is available in this Microsoft article.